 If you’re looking to lose weight through dance, factors including the style you take up and how often you attend classes make a difference.
-For example, Zumba and other high intensity classes may be the right choice if your goal is weight loss.
+For example, hip-hop and other high intensity classes may be the right choice if your goal is weight loss.
 When trying to determine how frequently you should be dancing to manage weight, you can check how many calories each class burns and go from there.

-Benefits of dancing: Dance the blues away
+Benefits of Dancing: Dance the blues away

 When it comes to physical and mental wellbeing, here are some of the health benefits of dancing: